codeniharika/EnergyPulse-Forecast/README.md

-# Energy Consumption - Time Series Forecasting
+# EnergyPulse Forecast
-Our goal in this project is to use the hourly power consumption data to predict the PJME in the future.
-This is done by developing a model that can be used to predict future values based on the past values of the time series.
+Our objective in this project is to forecast future PJME (PJM East) power consumption using historical hourly data.
+By developing a predictive model, we aim to analyze past consumption patterns and accurately project future energy demand.

 ---
 ## INSTRUCTIONS